BASTAcode/BASTA/docs/examples_interpolation.rst

 ``["resolution"]``, which increases the number of tracks with respect to the original by a factor of 5.
 The following figures shows the new sampling, and compares the desired resolution to the `current` distributions of parameter values in the grid:

 .. figure:: ../examples/reference/preview_interp_MS/16CygA_interp_preview_across_resolution.pdf
-   :alt: Distribution in mass and metallicity of the current and desired interpolated grid.
+   :alt: Distribution in mass and metallicity of the current grid and desired interpolated grid.

-   Distribution in mass and metallicity of the current and desired interpolated grid.
+   Distribution in mass and metallicity of the current grid (base) and desired interpolated grid.

 .. figure:: ../examples/reference/preview_interp_MS/16CygA_interp_preview_along_resolution.pdf
    :alt: Distribution in individual frequency resolution of the current grid.